sebastianjayababu-code/Sales-Trend-Dashboard/README.md

 # Sales-Trend-Dashboard

 ## Project Objective
-The LegalEase Company wants to create an annual sales report for establishing the outlet performance.
-So that, the owner of the LegalEase Company can understand their outlets performance and grow more sales.
+The Pantech solution Company wants to create an annual sales report for establishing the performance review in each city and states.
+So that, the owner of the Pantech Company can understand their cutomer and grow more sales.

 ## Dataset Used
 [Case Study - Sales Trends Dashboard on MS Excel, Pantech Solutions.xlsx](https://github.com/user-attachments/files/24664170/Case.Study.-.Sales.Trends.Dashboard.on.MS.Excel.Pantech.Solutions.xlsx)

 ## Questions (KPIs)
-- Compare the sales of items
+- Compare the total sales of category?
-- Which type of supermartket is contributing maximum to the sales?
+- Which type of category is contributing maximum to the sales?
-- Bring out Highest selling items?
+- Point out the Highest conversion month?
-- Which outlet got the highest sales and orders till date?
+- What is the relationship of impression to conversion rate?
+- Which State is the biggest contributors to the sales?
+- What is the Revenue comparision to the month and is there a relationship with impression and conversion rate?
+- What is the Conversion Rate by months?
-- What is the total MRP of per item category?
+- What is the Win Rate and Average revenue per month?
-- Total net weight of per item category?
 - Dashboard Interaction

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.